LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 .. member:: dir->exists()::boolean

-   This method returns true if the directory exists on disk.
+   Returns "true" if the directory exists on disk.

 .. member:: dir->path()::string

-   Returns the dir's path.
+   Returns the directory's path as a string.

 .. member:: dir->parentDir()::dir

-   This method returns the directory's parent directory as a :type:`dir` object.
+   Returns the directory's parent directory as a :type:`dir` object.